jellyglitch/Tehillah-Kangamba/README.md

 ---

 ## License
 This project is client-owned.
-Code shared for educational and portfolio purposes only.
+Code shared for portfolio purposes only.

 ## Acknowledgements
 Inspired by classic comic layout aesthetics.